I learned a lot about learning when I studied Communication Design at Texas Tech University in the late 1990s. A few lessons stick out in my mind.

 Clarity.
 Transparency.
 Better Learning.

 At UNT, I fell in love with writing learning objectives—writing really good learning objectives.
-These are learning objectives could actually be measured.
+These are learning objectives that could actually be measured.
 I learned to avoid using words like “understand.”

 - Understand what comprises a clearly-ordered typographic hierarchy